 This City program reduces or eliminates building permit and associated public facilities fees for many downtown projects.
 If the project rehabs an existing downtown building vacant for six months or longer, most permit fees will be waived.
 (Demolitions, new construction, or expansions do not qualify.)

-Fill out this application or obtain one from the City's Economic Development Department or Downtown Stockton Alliance prior to applying for a permit.
+Fill out the application below or obtain one from the City's Economic Development Department or Downtown Stockton Alliance prior to applying for a permit.

 The program boundary includes the Downtown Stockton Business Improvement District.